Research focus: Different aspects of geographical education in terms of the intended, realised, and achieved curriculum in Czechia and abroad:

 - National and school level curriculum development.

-- Teacher concepts of teaching geography, including the professional development of teachers and training students of geography teaching.
+- Teacher concepts of geography teaching, including the professional development of teachers and training students of geography teaching.

-- The use of smart technologies in geography teaching—interactive whiteboards, tablets, smartphones, etc.
+- The use of GIS in geography teaching.

 For more information see the academic profile of Martin Hanus.